Marshall-Lerner Condition

 However, even if currency depreciation does improve a country's trade balance, the effect will not be immediate; there is a time lag when the trade balance actually worsens until it starts getting better again, because it is commonly observed that import prices rise faster than export prices fall in other country, with a resulting lag in change of quantities sold of the exported items in the other country.
 This causes the balance of trade to worsen due to the higher import prices before it gets better.

-Another explanation often advanced for the J-curve is that short-term elasticities tend to be less elastic than long-term elasticities.
+Another explanation often advanced for the J-curve is that short-term elasticities are less elastic than long-term elasticities.
 Hence, when the currency is depreciated, import expenses quickly increase, because it takes time to find less expensive substitutes, while the export revenue increases less quickly because of the short-term relative inelasticity.

 The J-Curve depicts the lag between the currency depreciation of a country and the improvement in its trade balance.